Bombing of Rangoon in World War II: Results

 According to Japanese records, seven Ki-21 bombers were shot down and an additional twin-engine bomber crashed on the return journey during the December 23 raid.
 Japanese pilots and gunners always bragged that they shot down 41 Allied fighters; Allied combat claims were also excessive.
-No loss can be attributed to the Buffaloes but four Tomahawks were shot down and two pilots were killed in the air battles.
+No loss can be attributed to the Buffalos but four Tomahawks were shot down and two pilots were killed in the air battles.

 17 Allied military personnel were killed on the grounds of Mingaladon airfield when the 62nd Sentai bombed it.
 An estimated 1,000-2,000 civilians were killed during the Japanese bombing of the city's downtown districts.
 The docks were paralyzed as the labor force fled the city; public transport ground to a halt.
 A district near to the main docks was burnt out by the bombing; smoke drifted skywards in columns over Rangoon.

 The civil defense services broke down when many of the staff fled, though the firemen were considered to have performed well in the crisis.
 The raid shocked the public and caused an influx refugees as many of them fled into the surrounding jungles and some of them head north towards Prome in hopes for safety from Japanese air attack.
 Governor Dorman-Smith toured the city that afternoon; the dead lay still uncollected in the tropical climate.